 Roberts was selected from applicants across the United States as a vocal track participant at GRAMMY Camp in Nashville, TN in 2017 and Los Angeles, CA in 2018.
 This gave her the opportunity to spend two weeks fully immersed in music with her peers, collaborating with songwriters, musicians and recording engineers, and getting instruction from industry powerhouses.

-In 2019, Jaelee had two singles released on Euphony Records that received national and international airplay.
-The first release, “All My Tears” garnered attention from Patty Loveless saying “Jaelee Roberts…WOW…this girl can sing!
+In 2019, Roberts released two singles on Euphony Records, both of which received national and international airplay.
+The first release, “All My Tears” garnered attention from Patty Loveless, who said, “Jaelee Roberts…WOW…this girl can sing!
 She brings a vocal performance to this track that touches the core of what fires me up about music.”
-Jaelee’s second single, the self-penned “One’s Real Life”, was inspired by a dream and the song’s hook “one’s real life” was vividly recalled after waking.
-Also, in 2019, Jaelee was a featured performer at the prestigious Musicians Against Childhood Cancer (MACC) Festival in Ohio as well as being an Official Showcase Artist at the IBMA World of Bluegrass in Raleigh, NC.
+Roberts’ second single, the self-penned “One’s Real Life,” was inspired by a dream, and when she woke up, she vividly remembered the song’s hook that would go on to become its title.